Animals Make Us Look

 It's been less than a week since my husband, Don and I met Mr. Sam while on a road trip down Route 66.
 We were lucky to have a camera with us, but even without photos, there is no doubt...
 Mr. Sam will never be forgotten.

-We found him in the Round Barn on Route 66, in Arcadia, OK.
+Round Barn on Route 66, in Arcadia, OK.

 This restored 1898 barn is now a museum and gift/thrift shop.
 100 years ago, locals gathered in the upstairs for dances beneath the rounded roof.
 (Which looks like a woven basket!)
 Don and I were wandering the lower level looking at a table of homemade wooden puzzles, when Mr. Sam approached us.